 Here’s how it works

 Coffee grounds are a nutritional additive for your garden soil.
-During the brewing process, most of the acidity is removed, leaving behind a nutrient rich green material that has an average pH of 6.9 and a carbon nitrogen ratio of 20:1 - great for nitrogen loving plants!
+During the brewing process, most of the acidity is removed, leaving behind a nutrient rich green material that has an average pH of 6.9 and a carbon-to-nitrogen ratio of 20:1 - great for nitrogen loving plants!

 Add grounds directly to your garden to promote plant growth, repel ants and slugs and encourage earthworms.
 Apply as a side dressing to nitrogen-loving plants and most perennials.
 Balance the nutrition of your soil with "brown" materials such as leaves or grass.